MattRiina/JDroidsCV/README.md

 Credits
 -------

+Matt Riina for helping develop this algorithm and being good at Java

+Dr. Vivek Singh for helping our team understand openCV and checking the validity of our algorithm

-Alex from DogeCV
+Alex from DogeCV for inspiring me and letting me know it is possible

-Derek from EnderCV
+Derek from EnderCV for making this possible

 ~~Everyone on the FTC discord for dealing with my dumb questions and my s\*\*tposting~~

-Install (Credit to DogeCV (Most of this was stolen from Alex)):
+Install (Credit to DogeCV (Most of this was taken from Alex's installation instructions)):
 ---------------------------------------------------------------

 1. Clone this repository somewhere on your system